Brent Butt: Career

 On May 19, 2005, Butt hosted a Royal Command Performance gala for Queen Elizabeth II and Prince Philip, Duke of Edinburgh, held in Saskatoon, Saskatchewan, to celebrate the Canadian province's centennial.
 He performed his song "Nothing Rhymes with Saskatchewan" and traded jokes with Leslie Nielsen.
 That year, he also hosted the Juno Awards.

-In 2008, Butt and Prairie Pants made the decision to end Corner Gas after its sixth season, which aired during the 2008–2009 season.
+In 2008, Butt and Prairie Pants made the decision to end Corner Gas after its sixth year, which aired during the 2008–2009 season.

 At the World Television Festival in Banff, Alberta, Butt was given the Comedy Network Sir Peter Ustinov Award which is presented in recognition of a significant body of comedic work.
 Past recipients include John Cleese, Bob Newhart, John Candy, and Eugene Levy.

 Butt also wrote and produced a comedy series for CTV, from 2010 to 2011, entitled Hiccups.
 The series starred Nancy Robertson as Millie Upton, a children's author who begins seeing a life coach to deal with her anger management issues.

 On July 25, 2010, Butt had a one-hour comedy special titled The Brent Butt Comedy Special.
 It was shown on The Comedy Network.
 Guest stars were Seth Rogen, Dave Foley, and Jully Black.

 In 2014, Butt co-wrote and co-executive produced the film, Corner Gas: The Movie, which was released in theatres and on CTV on December that year.
 He also reprised the role of Brent LeRoy.
 The film included cameo appearances by several Canadian TV personalities as well as Academy Award nominee Graham Greene and Will Sasso.

-In April 2018, Brent's follow-up series Corner Gas Animated premiered on The Comedy Network.
+In April 2018, Buttt's follow-up series Corner Gas Animated premiered on The Comedy Network.

+In 2023 Butt's debut novel was published, Huge, a psychological thriller set among stand-up comedians on tour.